Phase transition in random tensors with multiple independent spikes: Main Results

 Given $Y \in \Omega_N$ and a permutation $\pi$ of the set $\{1,2,\dots,p\}$, define $Y^{\pi}$ by

-A $p$-tensor is said to be symmetric if {$Y^{\pi}_{i_1,\dots,i_p} = Y_{i_1,\dots,i_p}$ for all corresponding indices and permutations.
+A $p$-tensor is said to be symmetric if $Y^{\pi}_{i_1,\dots,i_p} = Y_{i_1,\dots,i_p}$ for all corresponding indices and permutations.
 Throughout the rest of the paper, we assume that $Y$ is a random $p$-tensor and all entries in $Y$ are i.i.d. standard Gaussian.
 The symmetric Gaussian $p$-tensor of size $N^p$ is obtained by the averaging over all permutations in the symmetric group of $N$ letters:

-} In the case $p=2$, $W$ is the Gaussian Wigner matrix.
+In the case $p=2$, $W$ is the Gaussian Wigner matrix.

-{Next, we} define the notion of distinguishability and indistinguishability between any two random $p$-tensors in terms of the total variation distance.
-For any two random $p$-tensors $U,V$ of size $N^p,$ denote by $d_{TV}(U,V)$ the total variation distance between $U$ and $V$, that is,
+{Next, we} define the notion of distinguishability and indistinguishability between two random $p$-tensors in terms of the total variation distance.
+For any two random $p$-tensors $U,V$, denote by $d_{TV}(U,V)$ the total variation distance between $U$ and $V$, that is,

 where the supremum is taken over all sets $A$ in the Borel $\sigma$-algebra generated by symmetric $p$-tensors.